 How is skin cancer diagnosed and treated?

 Skin cancer is diagnosed by removing all or part of a growth and examining the cells under a microscope (biopsy).
 Skin cancer can be treated by a number of methods, depending on the type of cancer, its stage of growth, and its location on the body.
-Dr. Lieberman is well trained and experienced in the excisional techniques of skin cancer surgery as well as in the subsequent reconstruction.
+Dr. Lieberman and Dr. Bailor are well trained and experienced in the excisional techniques of skin cancer surgery as well as in the subsequent reconstruction.
 By planning ahead for the reconstruction, he can plan the most appropriate incision to remove the skin cancer.

 Recognizing skin cancer

 Basal cell carcinoma and squamous cell carcinoma are the most common types of skin cancer and may appear as:

 - A small, white or pink nodule or bump

 - Smooth and shiny, waxy or pitted on the surface

 - A red spot that’s rough, dry or scaly

 - A firm, red lump that may form a crust

 - A crusted group of modules